rlaphoenix/nton/README.md

 ## Changes

-1. The script was re-wrote almost entirely.
+1. The script was rewritten almost entirely.
-2. NSPs are now spit out to `/output` and are named to be more human-readable.
+2. NSPs now save to `/output` and are named to be more human-readable.
 3. `control.nacp` and the `icon_AmericanEnglish.dat` icon file are now automatically extracted from the NRO.
 4. The `icon_AmericanEnglish.dat` is now automatically re-formatted as JPEG and re-stripped where necessary.
    Even though it's extracted from the NRO, it still does this.
-Not all NRO icon dat's are up to spec for NSPs.
+Not all NRO icon `dat` files are up to spec for NSPs.
 5. You now specify the publisher when calling `build`.
 6. The path to the NRO must exist for automation to work.
 The best way is to insert your Switch's microSD card and specify the drive letter for it in the call.